 The topics in focus

 The first workshop, held on October 9, was led by CrossLang and the AIT Austrian Institute of Technology.
-It focused on optical character recognition (OCR) and handwritten text recognition (HTR) tools are used in the OCCAM and Transcribathon.eu environments to create, validate, enrich and translate transcriptions of scanned documents, making them accessible in multiple languages.
+It focused on optical character recognition (OCR) and handwritten text recognition (HTR) tools in the OCCAM and Transcribathon.eu environments to create, validate, enrich and translate transcriptions of scanned documents, making them accessible in multiple languages.

 On October 15, the second workshop —hosted by Fondazione Bruno Kessler (FBK) and Translated— introduced the Subbit! platform and the Subtitling AI Pipeline.
 This session demonstrated the use of AI for generating and validating multilingual subtitles, opening new avenues for language accessibility in video content and helping cultural institutions reach diverse audiences through seamless subtitle production.